aditya-taparia/Learn-It/README.md

 # learn_it

-A E learning Application made using flutter.
+A E-learning Application made using flutter.

 ## Getting Started